ashay36/Fruits-Classifier/README.md

 # Fruits-Detection
-A classifier that can classify up-to 120 different types of fruits with 95% accuracy
+A classifier that can classify up-to 120 different types of fruits and vegetables with 95% accuracy

 ```
 Author : Ashay Ajbani